Rides and Events

 Wednesday: we have a road bike ride beginning at 6pm.
 The Wednesday night ride will be a group roll-out but after that it will be rather fast and competitive, and some may be dropped.

 Saturday: the group ride will be at 8:30am to start the year.
-The store will be open at 7:30am for those who need to pick something up, use the restroom or just wanting to chat.
-We will be looking for volunteers to lead this ride as a “sweeper” from week to week.
-Sign up at Bike Masters.
+The store will be open before that for those who need to pick something up, use the restroom or just wanting to chat.
 This ride will be a 40 to 50 mile ride with regrouping along the way and at the halfway point (often coinciding with a stop at a convenience store.)
-Starting later in April, we will announce a more relaxed ride for those who like to go 14 to 17 miles per hour pace.
+We will also have a more relaxed ride (The Fantastic Fitness Ride) for those who like to go 14 to 17 miles per hour pace.
 This ride will be a NO DROP ride and will be 25-35 miles in distance.
-These rides will be “weather permitting” and if it is seriously bad, riders still wanting to ride might have to organize on their own!
+All rides will be “weather permitting” and if it is seriously bad, riders still wanting to get out might have to organize on their own.

 ******** INDOOR CYCLING ON HIATUS UNTIL FALL/WINTER 2017 *********